dart-lang/site-www/src/faq.md

 For languages that are "more dynamic" than Dart: Dart deliberately trades off some of this arbitrary runtime modification for the goal of better performance and tools.

+Q. Why isn't Dart syntax more exciting?

+We did throw in some nice syntactic features such as `this.` constructor args and `=>` for one-line functions, but we'd agree that Dart chooses familiarity over excitement.
+One team member's personal testimonial:
+"I wish it had a little more razzle dazzle but I can't deny that literally on my first day of writing Dart code, I was productive in it."

 ### Q. Does Dart have reflection capabilities?